WolfyD/db_mapper/README.md

 - `--sort-by-incoming`: Sort tables by number of incoming connections (off by default).
 Enable for more central placement of referenced tables.
 - `--create-keys`: Print SQL statements to create all assumed foreign keys and exit. **All other flags are ignored.**
 - `--create-sqlite-keys`: Print assumed FOREIGN KEY clauses for each table (for SQLite CREATE TABLE) and exit. **All other flags are ignored.**
+- `--interactive, -i`: Launch an interactive menu to select actions and options instead of using flags.
+All features are available in both modes.

 #### Relationship Label Styles
 - When using `--assume`, explicit (real) foreign keys are shown in **bold**; assumed relationships are shown in *italic*.